ScottStetkiewicz/Scott-Website/content/docs/GIS/GIS.markdown

 ### Perform spatial join

-We can now spatially join our initial `tracts` vector with our new dataframe:
+We can now spatially join our initial `tracts` vector with our new dataframe, using the `GEOID` parameter:

 ```r